swordreforge/swordreforge1.github.io/_posts/Misc-From-What_I_know_About_Image.md

 #### steg stegrophy

-use steg to solve it
+use steghide to solve it,if there are any unkown password then use stegseek in linux to crack weak pass